cheminfo/nmrium-docs/docs/15_quickstart/15-quickstart.md

 ![](./img/02.png)

-:::tip Note on wobble-curves:
+:::info Wobble curves

 If your imported Bruker folder contains so-called **wobble curves**, it is useful to delete them from the list for further processing.
 You can identify them by the name **wobble**.
 Click the corresponding spectrum with the right mouse button.
 In the appearing menu, click **delete** to delete the wobble curve.

 :::

-:::tip Note on changing the color of a spectrum:
+:::tip Changing the color of a spectrum

 You can change the color of the spectrum by clicking the colored square in the line for the spectrum.
 In the appearing window, you can select a different color.
 For 2D experiments, the colors for the negative and positive cross-peaks are additionally selectable.